aleybovich/carrot-mq/README.md

 - [ ] **Management Interface**: An HTTP API or similar interface for inspecting server entities (queues, exchanges, connections) and performing administrative operations (e.g., purging queues, closing connections).

 ---

-**Priority Recommendation:** Start with message acknowledgments and QoS as they're fundamental to reliable messaging, followed by additional exchange types for routing flexibility.
-(Note: Message acknowledgments are now largely implemented; QoS remains a high priority).